inspired-cognition/inspiredco-client/README.md

 ## Getting Started

-To install the client, run the following command:
+To install the client, make sure you have Python 3.8 or higher, and then run the following command:

 ```shell
 pip install .